spotify/voyager/CONTRIBUTING.md

 ## Style
 Use [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) for C++ code, and `black` with defaults for Python code.

+### Python
-In order to check and run formatting within the python module (but not the c++ core module), you can use tox to facilitate this.
+In order to check and run formatting within the python module, you can use tox to facilitate this.
 ```bash
 cd python
 # Check formatting only (don't change files)